 The National Labor Relations Act (NLRA), passed in 1935, was the closest that labor would get to a “bill of rights.”
 This was immediately attacked by the employers through their legislatures and courts.
 The NLRA provided labor the right to organize, to bargain, and to strike without interference from the employer.
 For the first time employers were required to recognize and bargain with a union of the workers choice.

 In response to labor’s growing strength, a reactionary Congress amended the NLRA with the Taft-Hartley Act in 1947.
 This restricted the ability of organized labor to organize and deal effectively with the problems that labor faced.
 The law took away the right of labor to challenge the employer with the use of secondary boycott, made closed shops illegal, allowed states to pass "right-to-work” laws as was recently done in Indiana, Wisconsin, West Virginia and Kentucky, allowed the President to interfere in strikes, and gave employers more tools to stop workers from organizing.

 No significant progress has been made on the labor rights front in decades, and today employers brazenly violate the law and victimize working people who dare to challenge their complete control by attempting to unionize.
-In the public sector, many workers are prohibited from bargaining collectively and those who may bargain more often than not lack the right to strike.
+In the public sector, many workers are prohibited from bargaining collectively and those who can bargain often lack the right to strike.

-THEREFORE, BE IT RESOLVED THAT THIS 73rd UE CONVENTION:
+THEREFORE, BE IT RESOLVED THAT THIS 75th UE CONVENTION:

-- Calls on Congress to amend the Constitution to include worker rights; and in the meantime to pass legislation giving workers the same constitutional rights to organize without restriction or limitation in the workplace that we enjoy outside the workplace, including substantial penalties for employers who violate these rights;
+- Amend the constitution to include worker rights; and in the meantime to pass legislation giving workers the same constitutional rights to organize without restriction or limitation in the workplace that we enjoy outside the workplace, including substantial penalties for employers who violate these rights;

 - Calls on our membership to engage in all forms of aggressive struggle including, where appropriate, civil disobedience in order to obtain workplace justice;